-Mr. Swetman, age 71, has served as a director of the Company since 1984 and of the Bank since 1975.
-He has served as Chairman of the Company since 1994.
+Mr. Swetman, age 72, has served as a director of the Company since 1984 and of the Bank since 1975.
+His principal residence is in Biloxi, MS. He has served as Chairman of the Company since 1994.
 Mr. Swetman is President and Chief Executive Officer of the Company and the Bank and has been employed with the Bank since 1971.
 He earned a Bachelor of Science in Finance degree and a Master of Business Administration degree from the University of Southern Mississippi.
 In addition to his role with the Company, Mr. Swetman has been recognized numerous times for his leadership in professional, civic and community organizations.

-The Company believes that Mr. Swetman's qualifications to serve on the Board encompasses his 49 years of experience in banking, including serving as Chairman for more than 20 years.
+The Company believes that Mr. Swetman's qualifications to serve on the Board encompasses his 50 years of experience in banking, including serving as Chairman for more than 25 years.